Crime Control Model

 Due Process Model, Public Health Model

-Two models of crime: the due process model and the crime control model have been debated
+Two crime control models: the due process model and the crime control model have been

 Crime control model for law enforcement is based on the assumption of absolute reliability

 of police fact-finding and treats arrestees as if they are already found guilty.

 comparing and contrasting the role that the due process and crime control models have on

 shaping criminal procedure policy.

 There are many differences between the due process model and the crime control model: